Photos from the REAL Australia

-Aboriginal Ceremonies Central Australia - Jarduwanpa
+Aboriginal Ceremonies of Central Australia - Jardiwanpa

 The Aboriginal communities in the Centre are among the most traditional in Australia.
 The ancient rituals are still very important indeed.
 There are many secret and sacred ceremonies that may only be attended by initiated men or by boys undergoing initiation, but there are also very important ceremonies that are open to all.
 Sometimes these kinds of ceremonies have been described as "increase ceremonies" where it is believed that by performing the relevant rituals, species of animals and plants, important for survival, will increase and be abundant.
 These can thus be described as religious ceremonies; but prayer to ensure a favourable outcome is unknown: it is up to the participants, by doing the ceremonies properly.